-- The highest amount that can be reported as income for any employee during the loan period is $15,384 – this is the eight-week equivalent of $100,000 annualized.
-This prevents a borrower from paying a large amount to a high income key employee or owner to reach the 75% requirement for payroll costs.
+- The highest amount that can be reported as income for any employee during the loan period is the equivalent of $100,000 annualized.
+This prevents a borrower from paying a large amount to a high income key employee or owner to reach the 60% requirement for payroll costs.

 - Remember that payroll costs include health care expenses – but you must deduct the amount paid by employees.
 Dental and vision are only included IF they are integrated with health benefits.
 If there is a separate insurance policy for dental and/or vision, or the employee can make a separate election (either during enrollment or for COBRA purposes), then dental and vision costs cannot be included.

 - Covered Utilities were better defined as “business payments for a service for the distribution of electricity, gas, water, transportation, telephone, or internet access for which service began before February 15, 2020.”
 It remains unclear as to what “transportation” applies to so we hope for more guidance.
 There is also a question about whether or not the employer paying for internet access for employees working from home is eligible since they are expenses that were not in place as of February 15, 2020.

 - Income paid to owners/partners should not be reported with other employees but on a separate line.